-- 5.2.1.3 First Workday.
-One of the workdays prior to the first day of school with students shall be an uninterrupted day for certificated teachers to work in their classrooms and/or assigned areas. - 5.2.1.4 Course Offerings.
+- 5.2.1.3 Uninterrupted Workday.
+One of the workdays prior to the first day of school with students shall be an uninterrupted day for certificated teachers to work in their classrooms and/or assigned areas.
+For the uninterrupted work day provisions for school counselors, librarians, school nurses, and SLP's, see 5.3.1, 5.3.2, 5.3.3, and 5.3.4. - 5.2.1.4 Course Offerings.
 High School Teachers in regular education core subject areas (Math, English, Social Studies and Science) will not be required to plan for more than three different regular education core subjects.
 Should there be a necessity for a teacher to teach more than three different regular education core subjects, the teacher shall be paid a \$2,000 stipend per semester.
 Any regular education core subject which requires a separate pacing guide and/or unit of study shall be deemed an additional subject.
 Academy courses are not considered separate units of study.
 The District will attempt to avoid having teachers new to the profession teach a fourth subject.
 This section shall not apply to online courses.
+This section shall also apply to Special